Learn about Email Studio Setup

 - Authenticate your email domain.

-OK, ready to dive into the Admin tab?
+OK, ready to dive into Setup?
 This is where you, awesome admin, set up and configure components so that marketers can start creating and sending email campaigns.
-Note: While anyone can follow along to learn about the requirements, you must be a Marketing Cloud administrator to complete these tasks.

-You can also access the Admin tab from any Marketing Cloud app:
+To access the Setup page from any Marketing Cloud app:

 - Hover over your username.